Ozric Tentacles: The Cassette Years: 1983–1989

 The following year saw the first official cassette release of Erpsongs, which originally did not have track titles.
 This was possibly due to the album being a collection of songs recorded over three years.
 The next release, Tantric Obstacles, was released the same year and was intended to be more of an album.
-These early recordings were sometimes consisting solely of Ed Wynne playing the guitars, bass, and synths.
+These early recordings were sometimes consisting solely of Ed Wynne playing the guitars, bass and synths.
 All were recorded on a TEAC 4-track reel-to-reel at their attic studio in Rushmere, a converted farmhouse on Wimbledon Common in London.
 Some tracks on the cassette albums are performed with a drum machine, due to the studio lacking the necessary soundproofing.
-As a result of two official releases, the band's popularity began to rise.
+As a result of two official releases, the band's popularity rose.
 This led to fans sending in blank cassettes with the intent of them being filled with live or unreleased music.
 The Ozrics obliged.
 Eventually, the demand became too much for an independent band to manage.
 This resulted in the third release, Live Ethereal Cereal, being a live compilation album of concerts between 1985 and 1986.

 The band's sound began to adopt a wider repertoire of music towards the end of 1986.
 This is especially illustrated on the fourth cassette release, There is Nothing.
 Songs now began to highlight a space rock vibe, with flavours of reggae.
 This, Wynne says, was not intended, but was the result of seeing the band Here & Now perform live.
 The addition of more world music (through sampling and performing) was the result of Joie Hinton travelling to India and Ed to Thailand.
 There is also a noticeable rise in quality on the 1986 release of There is Nothing, due to the purchase of a new 8-track tape machine.
 This allowed for more synth overdubbing and real drum tracks.

-More lineup changes than ever before occurred around this time, most notably the addition of the front-man, "Jumping" John Egan and the departure of keyboardist Tom Brooks in 1987.
+More lineup changes than ever before occurred around this time, most notably the addition of the front-man "Jumping" John Egan and the departure of keyboardist Tom Brooks in 1987.
 This created a sonic gap for Ed Wynne to fill.
-Coincidentally, earlier in the year, Ed was busy writing "chill-out music" with his side-project Nodens Ictus, so the idea of improving his own synth skills inspired him.
-Despite more changes and collaborations, they managed to release Sliding Gliding Worlds in 1988, shortly before drummer Tig Velder departed from the band and was replaced with 21-year-old Merv Pepler.
+Coincidentally, earlier in the year, Ed was busy writing "chill-out music" with his side project Nodens Ictus, so the idea of improving his own synth skills inspired him.
+Despite more changes and collaborations, they released Sliding Gliding Worlds in 1988, shortly before drummer Tig Velder departed the band and was replaced with 21-year-old Merv Pepler.
 1989 saw the last cassette release by the band with The Bits Between the Bits, which was a collection of unreleased recordings between 1985 and 1989.
 This was a filler album while the band was preparing for its first vinyl release the same year.